deanpcmad/deanpcmad/README.md

 My current open source projects are:

 - [sidekiq-limit_fetch](https://github.com/deanpcmad/sidekiq-limit_fetch) - A Sidekiq plugin to support advanced queue control (limiting, pausing, blocking, querying).
 I took this project over in March 2022.
-- [TwitchRB](https://github.com/deanpcmad/twitchrb) - A Ruby library for interacting with the Twitch Helix API
+- [TwitchRB](https://github.com/deanpcmad/twitchrb) - A Ruby library for the Twitch Helix API
-- [PaddleRB](https://github.com/deanpcmad/paddlerb) - A Ruby library for interacting with the Paddle.com API
+- [PaddleRB](https://github.com/deanpcmad/paddlerb) - A Ruby library for the Paddle Billing & Classic APIs

 I've worked on / helped maintain a number of open source projects such as: